The Full Moon

 Next full moon date:

-The February full moon is called the Snow Moon.
+The March full moon is called the Worm Moon.